KaplanAlex/kivy-demo/README.md

 ## Calculator

-A simple calculator built with Kivy
+A simple calculator built with Kivy.

 ### Usage